Victoriano Huerta: La Mano Dura: Presidency of Mexico

 To secure volunteers, Huerta attempted to use Mexican nationalism and anti-Americanism.
 In the fall of 1913, running spurious stories in the press warning of an imminent U.S. invasion and asking for patriotic men to step up to defend Mexico.
 The campaign attracted some volunteers from the lower middle class, through they were usually disillusioned when they learned that they were going to fight other Mexicans, not the Americans.
 In rural Mexico a sense of Mexican nationalism barely existed at this time among the campesinos.
 Mexico was an abstract entity that meant nothing, and most peasants were primarily loyal to their own villages, the patria chicas.
 Huerta's patriotic campaign was a complete failure in the countryside.
-The other source of volunteers was to allow wealthy landlords to raise private armies under the guise of the state militias, but few peons wanted to fight, let alone die, for Gen. Huerta, since some Constitutionalists were promising land reform, although not First Chief Venustiano Carranza.
+The other source of volunteers was provided by allowing wealthy landlords to raise private armies under the guise of the state militias, but few peons wanted to fight, let alone die, for General Huerta, since some Constitutionalists were promising land reform, although not First Chief Venustiano Carranza.

 When Huerta refused to call elections, and with the situation further exacerbated by the Tampico Affair, President Wilson landed US troops to occupy Mexico's most important seaport, Veracruz.

 After the Federal Army was repeatedly defeated in battle by Constitutionalist generals Alvaro Obregón and Pancho Villa, climaxing in the Battle of Zacatecas, Huerta bowed to internal and external pressure and resigned the presidency on 15 July 1914.

 Exile, late life and death

 Huerta went into exile, first traveling to Kingston, Jamaica, aboard the German cruiser SMS Dresden.
 From there he moved to the United Kingdom, then Spain, finally arriving in the United States in April 1915.

-While in the US he negotiated with Capt.
-Franz von Rintelen of German Navy Intelligence for money to purchase weapons and arrange U-boat landings to provide support, while offering (perhaps as a bargaining chip) to make war on the US, which Germany hoped would end munitions supplies to the Allies.
+While in the US he negotiated with Captain Franz von Rintelen of German Navy Intelligence for money to purchase weapons and arrange U-boat landings to provide support, while offering (perhaps as a bargaining chip) to make war on the US, which Germany hoped would end munitions supplies to the Allies.
 Their meetings, held at the Manhattan Hotel (as well as another New York hotel, "probably the Holland House" at Fifth Avenue and 30th Street), were observed by Secret Servicemen, and von Rintelen's telephone conversations were routinely intercepted and recorded.